microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/printer.md

 ---
 title: printer resource type
 description: "Represents a physical printer device that is registered with the Universal Print service.
-Printer resources can be used to manage print jobs, printer settings, printer metadata and registration status."
+Printer resources can be used to manage print jobs, printer settings, printer metadata, and registration status."
 author: nilakhan
 ms.localizationpriority: medium
 ms.prod: cloud-printing